Love Lies (2024 film): Cast

-Also featuring cameo appearances by Ronald Cheng as Arthur Fung, Yu's ex-boyfriend; Jo Kuk as Diana, Yu's best friend; Joman Chiang and Lam Yiu Sing as Inspector Carrie Sit and Detective Wong, police officers tasked with cracking down on the scam syndicate; and Elva Ni as Mrs. Chow, a wealthy patient of Yu.
+Also featuring cameo appearances by Ronald Cheng as Arthur Fung, Yu's ex-boyfriend; Jo Kuk as Diana, Yu's best friend; Joman Chiang and Lam Yiu-sing as Inspector Carrie Sit and Detective Wong, police officers tasked with cracking down on the scam syndicate; and Elva Ni as Mrs. Chow, a wealthy patient of Yu.

 Production

 Development

 After the production of the comedy film Meow (2017), screenwriter Ho Miu Ki did not receive any new film contracts due to the rising trend of police action films and the COVID-19 pandemic.
 During this time, she saw news reports about police cracking an internet scam syndicate, which included scripts for acting out their fraud found in their lair, sparking her interest in the scamming activities.
 She developed a screenplay draft and joined the First Feature Film Initiative, where she was selected in the sixth wave in 2020, receiving funding of HKD$8 million from the initiative and marking her directorial debut.
 After being enlisted, Ho approached her mentor Chan Hing Ka to join the project as producer, and the two revised the screenplay to focus more on the romance and emotional aspects rather than the crime elements and warnings about scams.
 Ho also insisted on filming the latter part of the movie overseas, believing that people would be more emotional when far from home, and chose Hokkaido as the backdrop for its leisurely and relaxed atmosphere.

 Due to a limited budget, Chan reached out to various costume and art designers he knew to join the production team for reduced pay or even for free.
 He also invited Sandra Ng to join the cast, and she accepted the offer immediately after reading the script.
 Ng declined a fixed paycheck, opting to work for free instead, agreeing to receive a bonus only if the box office was successful.
-Additionally, she lent her own wardrobe to the costume crew and wore her own clothes during filming to help save money.
+She also lent her own wardrobe to the costume crew and wore her own clothes during filming to help save money.
 Emotion Cheung and Chan Fai-hung, who were acquainted with Chan Hing Ka, both agreed to make cameo appearances shortly after receiving the invitation as well.
 The commencement of production was announced in June 2023, with singer MC Cheung Tin-fu and Stephy Tang joining the cast.
 Cheung was recommended by Ng, who was impressed by his stage charisma after attending his concert, while Tang's role was described as a cameo, as she only participated in the shoot for four days.
 Photos and text messages between the characters were added on-screen during post-production using VFX effects.
 The film was completed in March 2024, and was presented by One Cool Film Production at the project market during the Hong Kong International Film Festival that same month.
 A behind-the-scenes compilation was released on 19 August, revealing cameo appearances by Emotion Cheung, Joman Chiang and Ronald Cheng.